What is the Future of the Sail Training Ship Leeuwin?

 Age and Design

 The Leeuwin is coming up for 40 years of service.
-This is old for a modern vessel which essentially tries to generate income from operating 365 days of the year.
+This is old for a modern vessel which essentially attempts to generate income from operating 365 days of the year.
 In terms of sailing vessels – it is not so old.

 It has a steel hull and has been maintained primarily by volunteers with a tremendous amount of care, love and devotion.